xakon/xakon.github.io/dev/tools/debuggers.md

 Terminology
 -----------

 I'm always confused with the terms used in various debuggers.
-It's time to resolve them for goood!
+It's time to resolve them for good!

 breakpoint:
     Stop execution at specified line (function, ...)